ionic-team/ion-ios-geolocation/README.md

 func stopMonitoringLocation()
 ```

-The method should be called whenever you no longer need to received location-related events.
+The method should be called whenever you no longer need to receive location-related events.

 ## Error Handling